 Are Misconceptions Affecting Your Credit Scores ?

 Many people are not aware of the misconceptions they have about how credit scores affect their lives.
-For example, some people think that a bankruptcy will ruin their credit score forever but this is not true.
+For example, some people think that bankruptcy will ruin their credit score forever but this is not true.
 You can rebuild your credit score if you make payments on time and pay off your debts.
-Some other common misconceptions include: A low FICO score means you have bad credit, or that having a high debt-to-income ratio means you're at risk for defaulting on your loans?
-These two examples show just how much false information there is out there in regards to understanding the mechanics of finance.
+Some other common misconceptions include: A low FICO score means you have bad credit, or that having a high debt-to-income ratio means you're at risk of defaulting on your loans.
+These two examples show just how much false information there is out there in regard to understanding the mechanics of finance.

 Checking your credit reports or credit scores will hurt your credit scores: